Mount Kilimanjaro Lemosho Route

-The Lemosho Route is a camping trip for an average group size of 4 (we can take up to a maximum of 50 people but this is usually only for organised private groups; most team sizes are 3 - 6 people) using top quality mountain tents, comfortable mattresses, and qualified guides who work with us full time, porters who carry the bags and equipment, and cooks who provide fresh, tasty food every day.
-The ratio of guide:climber is 1:2 sometimes.
+The Lemosho Route is a camping trip for an average group size of 4 using top quality mountain tents, comfortable mattresses, and qualified guides, porters who carry the bags and equipment, and cooks who provide fresh, tasty food every day.
+The ratio of guide:climber is 1:2.
 Our local guides have been with us for many years and are all trained, qualified, experienced and great fun.